Knee Replacement Failure, Revision Surgery, Recovery

 One of the things about the X10, that the coach has really reinforced on our frequent coaching calls, is to just really listen to your knee.
 Take it easy.
 Take it slow.
 Maybe if you could get one degree a time at each session that would be great, but listen to your body.

 On the X10 you’re excited and you’re feeling good.
 I hit 103º and I was feeling great, so I thought, “I think I can get that extra degree,” so I did that.
-I worked it a little bit and I thought, “You know what?
+Working it a little bit I thought, “You know what?
 I think I can get that 105º,” and I did that.
 I got 2º at that one time and my knee blew up, and it really set me back.
-I think that’s an important thing in just making sure that you just take things really easy.
+That’s an important thing in just making sure that you just take things really easy.
 You may be feeling good, but you’ve got to really listen to it.
 There’s such a fine line.
 It set me back for maybe a day, but what I found was if I just take it easy, so I backed off for the next day.
 I just walked off and I think I thought, “Well, if I could get back to that 103º at least,” so I did that basically for the two or three sessions that I did that day and didn’t try to push it and made sure I rested a lot.

 Then the next day, okay, now I’m back at the 105º and can kind of start to move forward.
 You got to remember that I’m starting at 85º, so I’m starting to tear into that old scar tissue at this point.
 The deeper I go, the more that I’m really breaking up that old scar tissue that was there.

-My surgeon told me when I got out of surgery, he said, “We did cut out some scar tissue, but you have a lot of scar tissue.”
+My surgeon told me when I got out of surgery, “We did cut out some scar tissue, but you have a lot of scar tissue.”
 He told me he really felt like I’d get back to where I was “pretty quickly.”
 He said, “You could expect to get to 105º maybe, max, in three to five months.
 He said, “I’d like for you to be able to clear stairs easily, walk up and down stairs, but be able to walk and that sort of thing for exercise.”
 That’s where he was hoping I would be at three to six months.

 A Two Year Knee Recovery is a Long Time!